wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.1

 <p class=fip id=p1>
-1.&emsp;If you cannot hear the Voice for God, it is because you do not choose to listen.
+1. If you cannot hear the Voice for God, it is because you do not choose to listen.
 <sup>2</sup>That you *do* listen to the voice of your ego is demonstrated by your attitudes, your feelings and your behaviour.
 <sup>3</sup>Yet this is what you want.
 <sup>4</sup>This is what you are fighting to keep, and what you are vigilant to save.